stevencarlislewalker/lme4ord/README.md

 mod2 <- mkMod(environment(dfun2), opt2)
 ```

 Let's plot some results from the two-axis model.
 First we plot a series of image plots of observed and fitted site-by-species matrices.
+These plots provide a decomposition of the sources of variation in the observed sites by species matrix (FIXME: add residual plot too).

 ```r
 plotimage <- function(mat, ...)